yash-23092001/COMP-6721-A.I.ducation-Analytics/README.md

 # COMP-6721-A.I.ducation-Analytics
-COMP 6721 AAI Project to create A.I.ducation Analytics
+COMP 6721 AAI Project to create A.I.ducation Analytics using CNN